Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 fs.linkSync('a.txt', 'b.txt');

-console.log(fs.statSync('a.txt').ino === fs.statSync('b.txt').ino); // trueModify through one name, the other sees the change. appendFileSync('b.txt', ' world') and readFileSync('a.txt') returns 'hello world'.
-There's one inode underneath, one set of data blocks.
-The two names are just two directory entries referencing that inode.
+console.log(fs.statSync('a.txt').ino === fs.statSync('b.txt').ino); // trueIf you modify the file through one name, the other name sees the change.
+After appendFileSync('b.txt', ' world'), readFileSync('a.txt') returns 'hello world'.
+There is one inode underneath and one set of data blocks; the two paths are just two directory entries referencing that inode.

 Symbolic Links